spinningtopsofdoom/depenency-heaven/meetup/outro/01-outro.md

-Clojure CLI shortens and simplifies the process of getting new dependencies and starting up Clojure project
+## Clojure CLI shortens and simplifies the process of getting new dependencies and starting up Clojure project

 !SLIDE

-**Jevons Paradox** will lead to increased Clojure usage
+# Grab the Clojure CLI and expirement today!

 !SLIDE